Active Perception Agent for Omnimodal Audio-Video Understanding: Related Work

 \subsection{Video Understanding Agent}

 Leveraging the advanced capabilities of MLLMs, recent studies have investigated agentic approaches to address the intricacies of video understanding with video clip captioning~\cite{wang2024videoagent,zhang2024simple,jeoung2024adaptive,wang2025videochat,park2024too,ma2025drvideo,kahatapitiya2025language,jeoung2024adaptive,kugo2025videomultiagents}.
 Concurrently, other methodologies have focused on decomposing complex queries into multi-step processes utilizing specialized tool modules~\cite{fan2024videoagent,liu2025videomind,min2024morevqa,zhu2025active,zhang2024omagent}.
-More recently, research has shifted away from static workflows to explore active agentic perception~\cite{yuan2025videodeepresearch,zhang2025deep,wang2025active,gao2025agentic,yang2025streamagent}, thereby enhancing long-form video comprehension.
-However, comprehensive audio-video understanding remains challenging due to the complexities of end-to-end cross-modal alignment and fine-grained reasoning.
-Addressing this gap, we introduce OmniAgent to apply agentic methodologies specifically to this holistic multimodal context.
-Departing from the conventional frame-captioning strategy, we propose a novel mechanism that utilizes an audio-guided reasoning process.
+More recently, research has shifted away from static workflows to explore active agentic perception~\cite{yao2022react,yuan2025videodeepresearch,zhang2025deep,wang2025active,gao2025agentic,yang2025streamagent}, thereby enhancing long-form video comprehension.
+However, comprehensive audio-video understanding remains challenging due to the complexities of cross-modal alignment and fine-grained reasoning.
+Addressing this gap, we introduce OmniAgent to this holistic multimodal context for the first time.
+Departing from the rigid workflows or frame-captioning strategy, we propose a novel active mechanism that utilizes an audio-guided reasoning process.